benjamineruvieru/react-native-credentials-manager/README.md

 A React Native library that implements the [Credential Manager API](https://developer.android.com/identity/sign-in/credential-manager) for Android.
 This library allows you to manage passwords and passkeys in your React Native applications.

-> ⚠️ **Note**: This library is actively under development. iOS support using Authentication Services is coming soon.
-Support for the old React Native architecture is also in progress.
+> ⚠️ **Note**: This library is actively under development. iOS support using Authentication Services is coming soon. ~~Support for the old React Native architecture is also in progress.~~ Supports old architecture now.
 Google Sign-In integration with Credential Manager will be added shortly.

 ## Features